Skip to content

 • 1098-T: Tuition payments (for education credits)

-If you are a W-2 employee with no side income and no investments outside retirement accounts, you probably only need your W-2 and possibly a 1099-INT from your savings account.
+If you are a W-2 employee with no side income and no investments outside retirement accounts, you probably only need your W-2 and possibly a 1099-INT.
 That is it.

 Step 2: Choose how to file